harrelfe/blogdown/content/post/classification.md

 Classification is a *forced choice*.
 In marketing where the advertising budget is fixed, analysts generally know better than to try to classify a potential customer as someone to ignore or someone to spend resources on.
-They do this by modeling probabilities and creating a *lift curve*, whereby potential customers are sorted in decreasing order of estimated probability of purchasing a product.
+Instead, they model probabilities and create a *lift curve*, whereby potential customers are sorted in decreasing order of estimated probability of purchasing a product.
 To get the "biggest bang for the buck", the marketer who can afford to advertise to n persons picks the n